davs3275/sbs/med/collier.md

 ---
 4.33 Those words which were formerly current are now become obsolete.
-Alas ! this is not all ; fame tarnishes in time too, and men grow out of fashion as well as language.
+Alas ! this is not all; fame tarnishes in time too, and men grow out of fashion as well as language.
 Those celebrated names of Camillus, Cseso, Yolesus, and Leonnatus are antiquated.